alexanderallison/OptionsVisualizer/README.md

 # OptionsVisualizer
 Python webapp that visualizes options data using a bubble chart

+Built with the Flask framework, Plotly for visual, javascript front end, and SQLAlchemy/SQLite for backend storage

 Here is a diagram of the layout:

 /OptionsVisualizer<br>